Office 365, who manages your backup?

 What does this mean.

-Okay, it’s your data— you manage it— with Office 365, very clearly, and ultimately it’s your responsibility to protect it.
+Okay, it’s your data — you manage it with Office 365, very clearly, and ultimately it’s your responsibility to protect it.
 This means you need some kind of third-party provider that can back up and recover all your Office 365 data in case the worst happens.
-There are a variety of tools and methods that can do this, but at Kalamazoo IT, due to its flexibility and efficiency, we use SolarWinds.
+There are a variety of tools and methods that can do this, but at Kalamazoo IT, due to its flexibility and efficiency, we use SolarWinds cloud backup services.

 Users can often unwittingly (or purposely) delete important emails, or OneDrive or SharePoint files.
 If this happens, Online Backup offers the ability to quickly search for and recover what you need.